August 16, 2017

 As a civil (I wish more civil) society, we suffer from both too little and too much name calling.
 Nazis, fascists on campus, the current government of Venezuela, racists, and radical Islam need to be called out for what they are.
 Leaders have a responsibility to speak frankly; they also have a responsibility to let us know how they see the world.

 However, not everyone who thinks that immigration cost him his job is xenophobic.
 Some very good people want to see more gun control; some very good people believe that abortion is murder.
-All proponents of gay marriage are not agents of the devil; all opponents of gay marriage are not deplorables (HR was against gay marriage before she was for it).
+All proponents of gay marriage are not agents of the devil; all opponents of gay marriage are not deplorables (HRC was against gay marriage before she was for it).
 Not everyone who marches with a “Black Lives Matters” banner is a would-be cop killer nor is every policeman who shoots someone of a different race a racist murderer.

 David Brooks writes (also in the NYTimes):